Drone Part List

 1. Quadcopter Frame

-This is a structure (frame) in which all the other parts fit.
+This is a structure (frame) in which all the other parts of drone fit.
 It functions as a skeleton, with various components arranged in such a way that the drone's center of gravity is evenly distributed.
 Different drone frame structures are used for different drone designs, with a minimum of three propeller fitting gaps.
 They come in a variety of shapes and sizes.

 2. Motors